Poveglia: Buildings and structures

 The surviving buildings on the island consist of a cavana, a church, a hospital, an asylum, a bell-tower, housing and administrative buildings for the staff.
 The bell-tower is the most visible structure on the island, and dates back to the 12th century.
 It belonged to the church of San Vitale, which was demolished under Napoleon's orders in 1806.
 The tower was re-used as a lighthouse.

 A bridge connects the island where buildings stand with the island that was given over to trees and fields.
 The octagonal fort is on a third, separate island, next to the island with the buildings, but unconnected to it.
 The fort consists solely of an earthen rampart faced on the outside with brick.

-The island contains one or more plague pits.
-An estimate published by National Geographic suggests that over 100,000 people died on the island over the centuries and were buried in plague pits.
+According to the CICAP, the claims that the island is haunted and that over 100,000 people are buried in plague pits were created by the American TV show Ghost Adventures in 2009.
+Alberto Toso Fei in an interview with the New York Times clarified that Poveglia was just one of several islands where victims were isolated during various plagues that swept through Venice over centuries, and that the total number of people who died from the plague on the island was closer to 20.

 News reports in 2014/2015 said that the building and rusting artifacts still existed.